 As companies commit to improve their policies, we’ll update the scorecard so you can see how your actions are helping to push the ten biggest food and beverage companies to do better.

 Very disappointing.
-Danone runs projects focused on female farmers, but shows no awareness of issues faced by women – and no commitment to supporting change for women.
+Danone is at the very bottom when it comes to women.
+While it runs projects focused on female farmers, it shows no awareness of issues faced by women – and no commitment to supporting change for women.

 No cause for celebration – while Danone runs some nice projects with dairy farmers, it has no idea how many small-scale producers contribute to its products and doesn’t protect farmers’ rights in its code for suppliers.